rhdtownsend/gyre/doc/sphinx/source/user-guide/gyre-fundamentals.rst

 GYRE Fundamentals
 *****************

-In this Chapter, we'll take a look at the fundamentals of GYRE.
+This chapter explains the fundamentals of how GYRE works.
 Although it aims to be user-friendly, GYRE is nevertheless a complex piece of software; thus, getting it to produce the 'best' results requires some degree of insight into the algorithms it uses to caclulate mode eigenfrequencies and eigenfunctions.

 .. toctree::
    :maxdepth: 2